virginiac32/full-stack-project/docs/production_README.md

 ### Phase 4: Comments (1 day)

 Objective: Comments belong to artwork.
-Comments can be created, read, edited, and destroyed through the API.
+Comments can be created, read, and destroyed through the API.

 ### Phase 5: Up/Down-Votes (1 day)